Learning Computers? No Problem!

 - Ballet Music

 NNELS is the National Network for Equitable Library Service, an online public library of downloadable ebooks and audiobooks for people with print disabilities.
 Print disabilities include vision, mobility, and comprehension impairments that prevent someone from being able to read a traditional book.

 VIRL membership required.
 After registering at the library, eligible users or friends and family members can access the NNELS catalogue and download material directly, or request assistance from library staff.

 OverDrive is our most popular eBook and eAudiobook platform.
+It also includes current and back issues of popular magazines.
 All you need to get started is your library card and an internet connection.
 Download the Libby App for a simple and easy experience downloading eBooks and eAudiobooks for free.

 Each library member receives 10 check outs and 10 holds at any one time.

 Magazines do not count towards the check out cap.